Memory Verse Module for theWord Bible Software

 TW’s ability to help you meditate on God’s Word has just increased with the release

-back if you forget.
+You can easily promote verses from one list to another as you learn; and demote verses back if you forget.
 This is a great tool to integrate Bible memory into your daily devotional life.

 HOW TO USE THIS MODULE

 This module is designed to help you memorize the Bible.
 Everyone who memorizes the Bible ultimately utilizes a method; let me tell you mine.
 You can, though, use this module however best suits you.

 You'll notice that there are 4 broad categories for the verses: Daily, Weekly, Monthly, & Quarterly.